code-cloud9/HNCI/README.md

 ## Introduction

-The code is for reproducing the numerical experiments and data example results in the following paper

-* HNCI: High-dimensional Network Causal Inference
+The code is for reproducing the numerical experiments and data example results in 'HNCI: High-dimensional Network Causal Inference'.

 ## Guidelines for Result Replication